Skip to Main Content

 Q: What are my RCSI network credentials?

-A: You RCSI network credentials for accessing electronic resources is first part of you email before @rcsi.com, ie Firstnamesurname@rcsi.com.
-Firstnamesurname is your login and password is the same as for you email.
+A: Your RCSI network credentials for accessing electronic resources is the first part of your email before @rcsi.com, / ie Firstnamesurname@rcsi.com.
+Firstnamesurname is your login and the password is the same as for your email.

-Q: I am unable to access a journal article, how do I know if RCSI subscribes to this resource?
+Q: I cannot access a journal article, how do I know if RCSI subscribes to this resource?

 A: Search the E-Journal Portal for the journal title to determine if RCSI has access to this journal, checking the coverage dates include the right year.
 If the journal is listed and you're still unable to access it, please clear your web cache and try to use a different browser.
 If this hasn't resolved the issue, please contact library@rcsi.ie